MichaelHaussmann/spil/docs/faq.md

 Clearly, efforts need to be put in tools assisting the configuration process, better documentation, more examples. etc.
 In the meantime, please do not hesitate to get in touch at [spil@xeo.info](mailto:spil@xeo.info).

+## The UI looks like an ugly thing from the 90's

+For Spil, **"The API is the first UI".**

+The Qt GUI is just one simple example on how to use Spil's query mechanism.
+It proofed its usability and versatility in production, is easy to deploy, and works in all major DCCs.

+But one can do way better.
+We will welcome any proposal, idea, pull request or rewrite from scratch to make it look and feel nicer! :)

 ## Naming is completely free in my pipeline, there are no rules.
 Will Spil work ?